How to Sleep Better: Science-Backed Sleep Hacks to Wake Up Ready to Go

 And on those days when you’re operating on little sleep, try this guided yoga nidra meditation.
 It’ll make you feel like you got a full night’s rest.

 3. Try a high-tech sleep device

 You know now that it’s not about the amount of sleep that you get, but the quality of those zzz’s.
 You can deepen the sleep that you’re already getting with the help of high-tech sleep devices on the market.
-For a budget buy, a smartphone sleep app like the Sonic Sleep Coach can track your sleep and play audio to cover any disruptive noise.
+For a budget buy, a free smartphone sleep app like Headspace offers “sleepcasts” that can help you drift to off to dreamland.
 On the higher-end, wearable sleep devices like headbands and rings measure your sleep, and in the case of headbands, increase the number of your slow brain waves.
 The result?
 Deeper, more restorative sleep.
 Learn more about sleep headbands here, and read the Bulletproof review of the OURA Ring sleep tracker.